North Fork Swannanoa River: Course

 North Fork Swannanoa River rises about 0.5 miles south of Walker Knob in Buncombe County on the Cane River divide.
 The stream then flows south-southwest to meet the Swannanoa River at Grovestone, North Carolina.
-It is impounded at Burnett Reservoir, which is part of the City of Asheville water supply.
+It is impounded at Burnett Reservoir, which is part of the City of Asheville's water supply.

 Watershed

 North Fork Swannanoa River drains 31.75 sqmi of area, receives about 55.62 in/year of precipitation, has a topographic wetness index of 272.84 and is about 89% forested.